 Tips to protect H.265 videos from corruption

 - Keep your device fully charged before initiating H.265 video editing, download, or transfer.

-- Ensure stable internet connection during video transfer or download.
+- Ensure a stable internet connection during video transfer or download.

 - Don’t shoot H.265 videos on a camera with a low battery.

 - Use Class 10 or above speed cards to store HEVC videos.

 If your H.265/HEVC videos are not playing properly, make sure to check if your media player is compatible.
 If the problem persists, opt for advanced video repair software such as Stellar Repair for Video to fix corrupt H.265 videos.
 The free version of the software lets you preview the repaired H.265 videos.

 1. Synology photos do not support the playback of videos in HEVC format, how to fix the HEVC error?